Critters 2: The Main Course (1988)

 Lin Shaye

-(Sal) tried to be funny with her role as someone paranoid in the film but she didn't cut it as perfectly as you'd expect and almost looked like she took lessons from a Troma Team production....
-Well she wasn't THAT bad so maybe I'm eating those words up.
+(Sal) tried to be funny with her role as someone paranoid in the film but she didn't cut it as perfectly as you'd expect.
+She wasn't that bad bujt I've seen her do better work.
+She's not best remembered in this one.

 Terrence Mann

-Supporting actress Roxanne Kernohan (Lee) only had one line each time she said something but that didn't really matter as she presented herself wonderfully and was almost on her road to fame as a scream queen due to her work in this film after appearing in a documentary titled Scream Queen Hot Tub Party hosted by Brinke Stevens but sadly in the early 90's died in a car accident.
+Supporting actress Roxanne Kernohan (Lee) only had one line each time she said something but that didn't really matter as she presented herself wonderfully and was almost on her road to fame as a scream queen due to her work in this film but sadly in the early 90's died in a car accident.
 Bless her soul.

 Eddie Deezen